ljwztc/whole_organ/README.md

 ## FQA

-1. How to add new datasets to the respository?
+Q1: How to add new datasets to the respository?
+A1： 1.
+Add the corresponding trasnsfer template to `label_transfer.py` 2.
+Add the txt including relative path to `dataset/dataset_list` 3.
+Add the list of included organ to the template in `utils/utils.py`
 2.